5hwb/Multilingual-Number-Flashcard-Generator/README.md

-# Multilingual Number Flashcard Generator: Generate Anki flashcards for numerals from other languages
+# Multilingual Numeral Flashcards: Anki flashcards for learning numerals from other languages

-> TODO: add compiled Anki deck files to repo
-> TODO: add screenshot on Android Anki

-This is a Python program which generates lists of numbers in another language, which can be imported into the Anki flashcard program for further review.
+This is a set of flashcard files ('decks') for numerals from other languages, which can be imported into the Anki flashcard program for further review.
+Also included is the Python script used to generate the lists of numerals for importing into Anki.

+Anki is available on Windows, Linux, Mac and Android and can be downloaded from [their website](https://apps.ankiweb.net/).

 Currently, the following languages are fully implemented: